 - Drinking polluted water

 - Swimming in polluted water

 - Breathing the vapors of a polluted water while sitting next to a polluted water source

 - Consuming polluted food (meat and/or vegetables) affected by polluted water

-- Consuming meat from animals fed with affected food (e.g., vegetables irrigated with polluted water or grown in an area with polluted groundwater)
+- Consuming meat from animals fed with polluted water of food affected by polluted water (e.g. vegetables irrigated with polluted water or grown in an area with polluted groundwater)